damienbod/aspnetcore-standup-securing-apis/README.md

   - UI test tools

-# Legacy, unsecure flows, rely on the network security
+# Legacy, unsecure flows, using network security

 - What about SAS?
 - What about username & password to get an access token?